Search for Relativistic Magnetic Monopoles with Eight Years of IceCube Data

-Relativistic monopoles will induce Cherenkov radiation when traversing a dielectric medium faster than the speed of light in the medium, as electrically charged particles do~\cite{Tompkins:1965aaa}.
+Relativistic monopoles (defined as those with $\beta \geq 0.750$ in what follows) will induce Cherenkov radiation when traversing a dielectric medium faster than the speed of light in the medium, as electrically charged particles do~\cite{Tompkins:1965aaa}.
 Therefore Cherenkov detectors can be used to search for cosmic monopoles through the pattern they would leave when passing through the detector~\cite{Aartsen:2014awd,Aartsen:2015exf,Albert:2017fud,Antipin:2007zz}.
-The analysis presented in this letter uses eight years of data from the IceCube neutrino observatory to search for monopoles with one unit of magnetic charge and speed above 0.750$c$.
+The analysis presented in this Letter uses eight years of data from the IceCube neutrino observatory to search for monopoles with one unit of magnetic charge and speed above 0.750$c$.

-IceCube is a cubic-kilometer array of digital optical modules (DOMs) deployed in 86 strings at a depth between 1.45~km and 2.45~km below the surface of the glacial ice at the South Pole~\cite{Aartsen:2016nxy}.
-IceCube uses the ice both as target and detection medium to capture the Cherenkov light from secondary particles produced in neutrino interactions, but it is also sensitive to searches for any new particle that can produce light which is detectable by the optical modules.
-An air shower array on the surface, IceTop, is used for cosmic ray studies and also serves as a veto for atmospheric-induced events in IceCube~\cite{IceCube:2012nn}.\\
+IceCube is a cubic-kilometer array of digital optical modules (DOMs) deployed in 86 strings at depths between 1.45 and 2.45~km below the surface of the glacial ice at the South Pole~\cite{Aartsen:2016nxy}.
+IceCube uses the ice both as target and detection medium to detect the Cherenkov light from secondary particles produced in neutrino interactions, but it is also sensitive to searches for any new particle that can produce light that is detectable by the optical modules.
+An air shower array on the surface, IceTop, is used for cosmic ray studies and also serves as a veto for atmospheric-induced events in IceCube~\cite{IceCube:2012nn}.